nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ----------------------------------------------------------------------
 ```
-On default, if no plan is being scheduled for the day it is a rest day.
+By default, if no plan is being scheduled for the day it is a rest day.
 From the expected outcome,
 only arms workout plan is scheduled for Monday.

 ---

 ### Clear Schedule For A Day: `schedule /clear`